OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

         ![Screenshot of configuration page with messaging endpoint and app ID displayed.](Images/Exercise1-05.png)

 1. Move to the bottom of the page.
 Agree to the privacy statement, terms of use and code of conduct and select the **Register** button.
 Once the bot is created, select **OK** to dismiss the dialog box.
 The **Connect to channels** page is displayed for the newly-created bot.

+> **Note:** The Bot migration message (shown in red) can be ignored for Microsoft5 Teams bots.
+Additional information can be found in the Microsoft Teams developer documentation, on the [Create a bot page](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-create#bots-and-microsoft-azure).

 1. The bot must be connected to Microsoft Teams.
 Select the **Microsoft Teams** logo.